Pallium

-The pallium (derived from the Roman pallium or palla, a woolen cloak; : pallia) is an ecclesiastical vestment in the Catholic Church, originally peculiar to the pope, but for many centuries bestowed by the Holy See upon metropolitans and primates as a symbol of their conferred jurisdictional authorities, and still remains a papal emblem.
+The pallium (derived from the Roman pallium or palla, a woolen cloak; : pallia) is an ecclesiastical vestment in the Catholic Church, originally peculiar to the pope, but for many centuries bestowed by the Holy See upon metropolitans and primates as a symbol of their conferred jurisdictional authorities; it remains a papal emblem.
+It is symbolic of the lamb which Jesus carries on his shoulders in artwork portraying him as the Good Shepherd.

 In its present (western) form, the pallium is a long and "three fingers broad" (narrow) white band adornment, woven from the wool of lambs raised by Trappist monks.
 It is donned by looping its middle around one's neck, resting upon the chasuble and two dependent lappets over one's shoulders with tail-ends (doubled) on the left with the front end crossing over the rear.
 When observed from the front or rear the pallium sports a stylistic letter 'y' (contrasting against an unpatterned chasuble).
 It is decorated with six black crosses, one near each end and four spaced out around the neck loop.
-At times the pallium is embellished fore, aft and at the left shoulder with three gold gem-headed (dull) stickpins.
+At times the pallium is embellished fore, aft, and at the left shoulder with three gold gem-headed (dull) stickpins.
 The doubling and pinning on the left shoulder likely survive from the (simple scarf) Roman pallium.

-The pallium and the omophor originate from the same vestment, the latter a much larger and wider version worn by Eastern Orthodox and Eastern Catholic bishops of the Byzantine Rite.
+The pallium and the omophorion originate from the same vestment, the latter a much larger and wider version worn by Eastern Orthodox and Eastern Catholic bishops of the Byzantine Rite.
 A theory relates origination to the paradigm of the Good Shepherd shouldering a lamb, a common early Christian art image (if not icon); the ritual preparation of the pallium and its subsequent bestowal upon a pope at coronation suggests the shepherd symbolism.
 However, this may be an explanation a posteriori.
 The lambs whose fleeces are destined for pallia are solemnly presented at altar by the nuns of the convent of Saint Agnes outside the walls and ultimately the Benedictine nuns of Santa Cecilia in Trastevere weave their wool into pallia.

 Usage

-At present, only the pope, metropolitan archbishops within their archdiocese, and the Latin Rite Patriarch of Jerusalem wear the pallium.
+At present, only the pope, metropolitan archbishops within their province, and the Latin patriarch of Jerusalem wear the pallium.
 Under the 1917 Code of Canon Law, a metropolitan had to receive the pallium before exercising his office in his ecclesiastical province, even if he was previously metropolitan elsewhere, but these restrictions were absent in the revised 1983 Code of Canon Law.
-No other bishops, even non-metropolitan archbishops or retired metropolitans or current metropolitan archbishops officiate or attend any kind of mass or religious ceremony outside their jurisdiction, are allowed to wear the pallium unless they have special permission.
+No other bishops, even non-metropolitan archbishops or retired metropolitans or current metropolitan archbishops officiating or attending any kind of Mass or religious ceremony outside their jurisdiction, are allowed to wear the pallium unless they have special permission.
 An explicit exception is made for the rarely realised scenario in which a person not yet a bishop is elected pope, in which case the bishop ordaining the new pope wears the pallium during the ceremony.